 I know you might think you need to cleanse and detox after binge eating by drastically cutting calories but the focus for your one-day detox should be about replacing nutrients and eliminating toxins.

-The key to a post weekend detox is not to go from one extreme to the other, but to adopt these five simple tips.
-Ease back into a healthy week by following these guidelines from morning until night:
+The key to a post-weekend detox is not to go from one extreme to the other, but to adopt these five simple tips.
+Ease back into a healthy week by following these guidelines for one day and detox your body:

 1. Drink Water with Lemon Or Apple Cider Vinegar

 First thing’s first: it’s time to go into hydration mode.

 If you overindulged, chances are you consumed at least a few treats that were high in sodium.
 (Or maybe just one too many margaritas!)
 To counteract that, start your day with a big glass of room temperature water with fresh squeezed lemon in it.
 It will balance your pH levels and stimulate the natural enzymes in your liver, which helps your body flush out toxins.
 You can also choose to dilute a tablespoon or two of apple cider vinegar in your water.
 Both of these methods will help hit “reset” on your body!

 2. Sweat It Out With A Short Workout